bloominstituteoftechnology/C-Web-Server/README.md

 data.

 Like the other stages of networking, HTTP adds a header before the data it wants to send with the packet.
-Like IP and TCP, This header has a well-defined specification for exactly what needs to be sent.
+Like IP and TCP, this header has a well-defined specification for exactly what needs to be sent.

-Though the specification is complex, a fortunately small amount of information is needed to implement a barebones version.
+Though the specification is complex, fortunately only a small amount of information is needed to implement a barebones version.

-For each _HTTP request_ from a client, the server, sends back an _HTTP response_.
+For each _HTTP request_ from a client, the server sends back an _HTTP response_.

 Here is an example HTTP `GET` request and response using version 1.1 of the HTTP